The Elite 8: Our Favorite NCAA Animal Mascots

 Georgetown University's mascot, Jack the Bulldog, was joined last spring by a new mascot trainee, Bulldog puppy Jack Jr. The university has a long tradition of Bulldog mascots; the first Jack, an English Bulldog, was purchased by students in 1964.
 He was meant to be called Hoya (after the school's rallying cry of "Hoya Saxa!"), but refused to respond to any name but Jack.

 The elder Jack’s favorite pastimes include tearing up cardboard boxes (usually painted with the opposing team’s colors) and riding in golf carts, while Jack Jr. enjoys a good game of tug.
 We're looking forward to seeing them both courtside.

 We may be partial to the Bulldogs, but that doesn't mean we don't love a good sled dog too.
 North Carolina State’s moniker is the Wolfpack, but their mascot is a Tamaskan Dog named Tuffy.
 Tamaskans have been bred to look like wolves, but they are unrelated to the wolf, making them a better choice for game-day activities.
 The current Tuffy, the university's first live mascot, has been representing NC State since 2010.
 You can follow him on Twitter for the latest Wolfpack sports news.

-Jeffrey A. Camarati, The University of North Carolina
+Rameses, University of North Carolina at Chapel Hill

 The state of North Carolina has two teams in the tourney this year, but only one canine mascot.
 The University of North Carolina at Chapel Hill is represented by Rameses the Ram.
 Since he was introduced to the campus at a pep rally in 1924, Rameses, a Bighorn ram, has always sported a monogrammed blanket on his back for school events.